The short license plate version is seriously funny, while the full sentence falls flat.

 Constraints in art are everywhere.
 Giuseppe Arcimboldo's portraits made up of fruit are fascinating because he created his own limitation and respected it.
 He didn't invent an ear-shaped vegetable to make his work any easier because that would have ruined it.

 Director Luca Guadagnino chose to shoot the entire film Call Me By Your Name on one single 35mm lens.
-The result was an in-camera feel and filmography that let the film's story and aesthetic come through to create an award-winning piece.
+The result was film that put the viewer in the scene, letting the film's story and aesthetic come through undistracted by complex filmography.

 Picasso's light paintings are constrained by the fact that there is no break in the line, and no piece of the line can be wasted.